drpicox/david-rodenas.com/_notes/couchdb.md

 where it stores and queries saved documents through REST operations and URL accesses.

-CouchDB is a scalable database with direct itegration with memcached.
+CouchDB is a scalable database with direct integration with memcached.
 It also has map/reduce operations for advanced queries.